 Czech Language and Literature

-“Knowledge of mother tongue and literature shapes a culturally literate personality.”
+“Knowledge of one's mother tongue and literature shapes a culturally literate personality.”

 After successfully completing his/her studies the graduate is able to:

-The standard period of study is four semesters.
-Students must earn 120 credits in total in order to be able to take the final state examination.
-The 120 credits include type A/required, type B/selective, and type C/elective courses (credits are divided for double-subject study programmes).
-Type A/required courses form the basis of the programme’s academic profile, and are strictly regulated by programme’s accreditation.
-The choice of type B/selective courses is modified in accordance with the current situation, the development of particular disciplines, the market requirements of the moment, and the department’s current possibilities.
+The standard period of study is six semesters.
+Students must obtain 180 credits in total to be able to take the final state exam.
+The number of 180 credits includes required, selective, and elective courses (credits are divided for the double-subject study programmes).
+Required courses form the basis of the programme's academic profile, and are strictly regulated by programme's accreditation.
+The choice of selective courses is modified in accordance with the current situation, the development of particular disciplines, the market requirements of the moment, and the department's current possibilities.
 Students must also pass the faculty courses that are mandatory for all study programmes.

-Type C/elective courses can be chosen from courses taught throughout the university, depending on student interests and on future professional orientation.
+Elective courses can also be chosen from courses taught elsewhere at the university, depending on students' interests and on their future professional orientation.

-1. Defence of the Master’s diploma thesis (in the degree study programme).
+1. Defence of the Bachelor's diploma thesis (if the student is enrolled in a degree study programme).

 2. Oral exam in Czech language and literature.
 The exam consists of two parts that are focused on language and literature respectively.
 Questions are based on topics available on the websites of both the Department of Czech Language and the Department of Czech Literature and Library Studies.